Notthemarsian/CCS811/README.md

 # CCS811
-Basic MicroPython driver for ams CCS811 connected over I2C.
+Basic MicroPython driver for ams CCS811 sensor connected over I2C.

 The ams CCS811 is a digital metal oxide gas sensor which detects a wide range of volatile organic compounds.
 The sensor outputs a Total VOC value in ppb and an equivalent CO2 level in ppm.